OWASP/www-chapter-houston/index.md

 ### April InfoSec Professionals Happy Hour

+Please join us as we get together for our April in person meetup.
+We will talk about potential topics for the upcoming meetings and determine the best place to meet for May.
+The goal is to have a combination of social and technical meetings once we have established some chapter momentum.

 #### When: Tuesday April 15 from 6:45 - 8:15 PM

 #### Where: [Texas Biergarten](https://www.texasbiergarten.com/)